Promoting British Values

 - During anti-bullying week the school focuses on respecting others and recognising differences.

-- Children with school responsibilities such as school council representatives, prefects, sports crew and play leaders, model appropriate behaviours and encourage their peers to demonstrate respect and understanding of others.
+- Children with school responsibilities such as school council representatives, Super Six, and the sports crew models appropriate behaviours and encourage their peers to demonstrate respect and understanding of others.

 - Our school regularly supports charity days.
 Children often take a lead in raising the profile of charities and raising money for a chosen charity.